Season 1, Episode 34

 That looks like respecting him and accepting him and not being overly critical and not trying to manipulate and control him.
 Our entire relationship shifted when I realized, when I took responsibility for a number of the ways that I was showing up, that was decreasing our level of intimacy.
 We used to joke and call it, “It’s hard to connect with you when you’re like a cactus,” but I started to take responsibility for the fact that sometimes I’m a little pokey, I’m a little bit fiery, I’m a little bit over critical, I’m a little bit controlling.
 That’s my shit to deal with.

-As soon as I started to really take responsibility for those things, I started seeing a husband that brought me presents, that he went on a trip and he brought me a gift.
+As soon as I started to really take responsibility for those things, I started seeing a husband that brought me presents, that he went on a trip with and he brought me a gift.
 I was like, “He never does that,” but I also realized that that week, I worked really hard on accepting him as he is and respecting his place that he has in my life and not trying to change him because the more I try to control what he’s doing and how he’s showing up and the way that he is being, the more that I turn him into a little boy and he looks at me as mom trying to control everything.
 I don’t want to have sex with a little boy, and he doesn’t want to have sex with his mom.

 Really and the way that we do this is not going to be the right or true or best way for everybody else, but really getting a grasp on the dynamics that are going on in your relationship to where you both can relax into your roles, it’s pretty exceptional.
 It’s like the best sex trick I could ever teach anyone is to accept and respect each other and to know that you’re on the same team.